WHAT IS GUARANTEED LIFE INSURANCE POLICY AND WHAT ARE THE BENEFITS OF VARIOUS OTHER POLICIES?

 Another drawback to a Guaranteed Issue Life Insurance policy is that your beneficiary will not receive a full death benefit until you have satisfied the policy’s probation period.
 That is roughly between one and two years after you take out the policy.
 If you die before that period, the policy would only pay your beneficiary a refund of your premiums paid, not the full death benefit.
 This is called Graded Benefits.

 Is It a Level Policy?

 A Level Policy means whether the coverage (the death benefit paid out) and the total cost (premium payments) will remain the same at the end of the policy.
 There are various types of Level Policies – Level Term, Level Whole Life, Final Expense and Level Accidental Policies.

-You also need to know if your policy will expire at some point or not.
-While whole life policies last your whole life, term life policies expire at the end of the term.
-So, if you opt for a term life policy, make sure to ask whether you will get your money back at the end of the term or not.
+Whole Life Policies last your entire life.
+Term Life Policies expire at the end of the term.
+So, if you opt for a Term Life Policy, make sure to ask whether you will get your money back at the end of the term.

 Are there any Living Benefits?